getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/initialize-sentry-sdk.md

 sidebar_order: 2
 ---

-In this tutorial you will import the frontend app source code into your local development environment, add the Sentry SDK and initialize it.
+In this tutorial you will import the demo frontend app source code into your local development environment, add the Sentry SDK and initialize it.

 > **Note:** If you're using your own source code you can skip this tutorial and instead
 > - Follow the instructions on [Getting Started](https://docs.sentry.io/error-reporting/quickstart/?platform=browser).
 Notice that you can select the desired platform.